 Running the Senate

-In his first year leading the Senate, de León has empowered his caucus members to take on big and bold legislation that truly shape the policy conversation in the State Capitol.
-The Senate continues to prove why California’s legislature is the nation’s R&D center for common-sense and forward-thinking policies (Read full Senate Democrats accomplishments here).
+In his two years leading the Senate, de León has empowered his caucus members to take on big and bold legislation that truly shape the policy conversation in the nation.
+The Senate continues to prove why California’s legislature is the nation’s R&D center for common-sense and forward-thinking policies (Read full Senate Democrats accomplishments here and here).
 Senator de León also strengthened the Senate’s oversight functions with an unprecedented amount of hearings on the operations, effectiveness, and failures of government departments, agencies, and programs.
 To increase transparency and public participation in the legislative process, de León implemented video of all hearings to be livestreamed and archived online for the first time.

 Negotiating the Budget